 A: Your specific rehabilitation program depends on the surgery you have had.
 Exercises can include gentle progressive resistive exercises, increased range of motion exercises, gentle joint distraction techniques, and balance work.

 Q: What are the long-term outcomes of hip arthroscopy treatment?

-A: Recovery is dependent upon the nature of the original injury or condition and the extent of damage in the joint, as well as the patient’s commitment to rehab.
+A: Recovery from hip arthroscopy surgery in Beverly Hills is dependent upon the nature of the original injury or condition and the extent of damage in the joint, as well as the patient’s commitment to rehab.
 Many people who undergo this joint arthroscopy surgery return to a high level of activity.

 Contact an Orthopedic Specialist in Los Angeles Today!

-If you would like more information about minimally invasive hip arthroscopy treatment or have any other orthopedic surgery questions that can be answered, contact an orthopedic surgeon at Meier Orthopedic Sports and Regenerative Medicine in Los Angeles today at 310-777-7845.
+If you would like more information about minimally invasive hip arthroscopy treatment or have any other orthopedic surgery questions that can be answered, contact an orthopedic surgeon at Meier Orthopedic Sports and Regenerative Medicine in Beverly Hills today at 310-777-7845.
 You can also make an appointment by booking online.